Omid Djalili: Acting career

 Djalili has appeared in a number of films, most notably Gladiator, The Mummy, Mean Machine, The World Is Not Enough, Alien Autopsy, Spy Game, Sky Captain and the World of Tomorrow, Grow Your Own, Notting Hill, Mr Nice, Pirates of the Caribbean: At World's End, Sex and the City 2 and provides his voice in Over the Hedge.

 He has observed that he usually appears as a generic Middle Eastern background character in many of these films, often commenting that he appears in the James Bond film as the "Second Azerbaijani oil pipe attendant".
 He appeared as Nasim in 22 episodes of the U.S. sitcom Whoopi, starring Whoopi Goldberg, and picked up an international film award for Best Supporting Actor in Casanova, starring alongside Heath Ledger and Jeremy Irons.

 On 12 February 2009, producer Cameron Mackintosh announced that Djalili would appear as the second Fagin in the new West End production of Oliver! at the Theatre Royal, Drury Lane, London.
 Omid took over from Rowan Atkinson, who had been contracted until 18 July 2009.

 In 2009, Djalili became the voice of Yusuf Amir in the popular gaming series Grand Theft Auto.
 He took up the role in the Grand Theft Auto: The Ballad of Gay Tony spin-off game.
 In 2010, he starred in the David Baddiel-scripted film The Infidel.

-In 2010, Djalili starred in a series of TV and cinema adverts for Moneysupermarket.com.

-Djalili appeared in the short-lived NBC sitcom The Paul Reiser Show, which was a midseason replacement for the 2010–11 television season.

-For the BBC Learning project Off By Heart Shakespeare, Omid played Lord Capulet from Romeo and Juliet and delivered the speech "Hang thee, young baggage, disobedient wretch!"

-Djalili appears in the Sky TV adaptation of Moonfleet shooting in Ireland in 2013.

-He appeared in the second series of Thunderbirds Are Go in October 2016 as Horse Williams.

-Djalili provided his voice in the 2015 stop motion animated comedy Shaun the Sheep Movie.

-In 2017 Djalili appeared in an acclaimed performance of Fiddler on the Roof at the Chichester Festival Theatre.
+In 2017, Djalili appeared in an acclaimed performance of Fiddler on the Roof at the Chichester Festival Theatre.

-In 2019 he appeared as Dr Martin Lanselius in the BBC adaptation of Philip Pullman's His Dark Materials.

-In 2020 he began hosting the ITV game show Winning Combination.
+In 2023, Djalili reprised his role as the voice of Yusuf Amir in the fifth installment of the popular gaming series Grand Theft Auto.
+He reprised the role as part of the Grand Theft Auto Online DLC, The Chop Shop.